 The Pandemic Unemployment Payment (PUP) is officially finished, while the Employment Wage Subsidy Scheme (EWSS) is also ending very soon.
 You may have availed of one of these schemes, but how will that impact your taxes now and going forward?
-Let’s find out.
+Find our updated blog here.

 What is PUP?

 The Pandemic Unemployment Payment was introduced as an emergency measure in 2020 following unforeseen unemployment caused by the global pandemic.
 It was a social welfare payment for those who lost their jobs due to the pandemic.
 The payment was paid directly into people’s bank accounts.
 As a result of it being rapidly introduced, the tax implications were not fully outlined at that time.